-It helps parents if they can get an idea of how their kids think things are going.
-An open-ended question like “How do you think Mom or Dad is doing now?” is a good way to start.
-Often children sense that the situation is becoming more serious just by the way their parent is acting, by the way they look, or by how much or little they are able to take part in normal family activities.
-This usually is a gradual process in which Dad can no longer play ball with them, relatives or friends are helping out more, or Mom can no longer take part in parent-child activities at school.
-Family life seems to revolve around trips to the hospital and there is less time for the family to enjoy their usual routine.
-So children should be asked, “How do you think Mom (or Dad) is doing?”
-Find out what the child thinks these changes in their parent and in their family life mean.
+It helps to get an idea of how your kids think things are going.
+An open-ended question like “How do you think I’m doing now?” is a good way to start.
+Often children sense that things are becoming more serious just by the way you’re acting, by the way you look, or by how much or little you’re able to take part in normal family activities.
+This usually is a gradual process.
+They may notice relatives or friends are helping out more, or family life seems to revolve around trips to the hospital and there’s less time for the family to enjoy their usual routine.

-You can tell your children that what everyone hoped for is no longer possible—the cancer is still there and it’s growing and spreading—and this means that the parent will probably not live much longer.
-Sometimes people die from cancer in spite of the treatment, and it looks like this is going to happen to the parent.
+You can tell your children that what everyone hoped for is no longer possible – the cancer is still there.
+It’s growing and spreading.
+This means that you probably won’t live much longer.
+Sometimes people die from cancer in spite of the treatment, and it looks like this is going to happen to you.

-Despite the temptation to avoid them, it’s important to use the words “die” and “death” rather than “pass on,” “go away,” “go home,” “go to sleep,” or other terms that make death sound nicer.
-Children often don’t understand what these nicer-sounding words really mean and may not fully understand what you are trying so hard to say.
+It’s tempting to avoid them, but it’s important to use the words “die” and “death” rather than “pass on,” “go away,” “go home,” “go to sleep,” or other terms that make death sound nicer.
+Children often don’t understand what these nicer-sounding words really mean and may not fully understand what you’re trying so hard to say.

-Since children’s understanding of something is based on what they can directly experience, death should be explained in terms such as these.
+Since a child’s understanding is based on what they can directly experience, death should be explained in terms such as these.

-· Death means that we will no longer see the person we love except in our hearts and minds.
+· Death means that we’ll no longer see the person we love except in our hearts and minds.

 · Death means the person will no longer be physically there in our lives.

-· They will no longer be with us as they were before, but we will still have memories of them.
+· They’ll no longer be with us as they were before, but we’ll still have memories of them.